-I began researching how to increase Nrf2 in June 2019 and a few months later I was able to use experimental doses of Nrf2 activators to slow down the progression of my own Parkinson’s disease.
-Over a period of 20 months, the severity of my non-motor symptoms has been reduced to the point of remission through experimentation with sulforaphane made from broccoli seeds.
-In November 2020, I shared these observations with other Parkinson’s patients which resulted in a pilot study by 8 Parkinson patients, the results of which strongly suggested that many non-motor Parkinson’s symptoms responded rapidly to a tea made from broccoli seeds, whereas motor symptoms were unaffected in the short term.
+I began researching how to increase Nrf2 in June 2019 and six months later I began using experimental doses of Nrf2 activators to slow down the progression of my own Parkinson’s disease.
+Over a period of 24 months, the severity of my non-motor symptoms has been reduced to the point of apparent remission through experimentation with sulforaphane made from broccoli seeds.
+In November 2020, I shared these observations with other Parkinson’s patients which resulted in a pilot study by 8 Parkinson patients.
+The results of this study strongly suggested that in some patients many non-motor Parkinson’s symptoms responded rapidly to a tea made from broccoli seeds, whereas motor symptoms were unaffected in the short term.

 The contrasting responses of motor and non-motor symptoms to sulforaphane suggests that these 2 symptom groups may be caused by different processes or conditions.
-This developed into the hypothesis that non-motor symptoms might be caused by oxidative stress and mitochondrial dysfunction in the axons of dopaminergic neurons in the striatum, whereas motor symptoms more likely result from imperfect reorganisation of brain connections to work around the reduced capacity of the striatum.
+This developed into my hypothesis that non-motor symptoms might be caused by oxidative stress and mitochondrial dysfunction in the axons of dopaminergic neurons in the striatum, whereas motor symptoms may result from imperfect reorganisation of brain connections to work around the reduced functional capacity of the striatum.
 By exploiting these ideas, I now consider my Parkinson’s disease to be potentially stabilised in its present state, where sulforaphane controls the cause of non-motor symptoms.
 On the other hand, I still require dopamine replacement therapy (Levodopa) to control motor symptoms.

 And where it’s going…

 The study by 8 Parkinson’s Patients that is reported in other posts on this site shows that when a small group of People with Parkinson’s disease coordinate their efforts they can make progress to understand their disease.
-This very small study had many limitations such as the choice of seeds, the method of seed preparation, the study design which lacked a placebo arm and the number of participants.
+This very small study had many limitations such as the quslity of seeds, the method of seed preparation, the study design which lacked a placebo arm and the number of participants.
 All of these limitations can be resolved for the next program.